tarekziade/blog/entries/fosdem-2013.rst

 ----

 My only regret is that we don't have any women as speakers.

-I tried to communicate towards women and encourage them to submit talks, but out of all our proposal we did not have any.
+Since I am part of the organizers team, I tried to communicate towards women and encourage them to submit talks, but out of all our proposal we did not have any.

 I've also discovered it can be quite hard to promote diversity.
 I had an invited blog post on the Pycon blog here: